wallarm/product-documentation/docs/2.16/user-guides/search-and-filters/use-search.md

 * `attacks 2-9/2018`: to search for all attacks from February to September 2018.
 * `rce /catalog/import.php`: to search for all [RCE][al-rce] attacks, incidents, and vulnerabilities on `/catalog/import.php` path since yesterday.

-In addition to using the search string, you can retrieve data using filters (see [Using Filters][link-using-filters]).
+In addition to using the search string, you can retrieve data using filters.
 Parameters you enter into the search string will automatically duplicate in the filters and vice versa.

 !!! info "Save as a filter"
     Any search query or combination of filters can be saved using the *Save as template* button and quickly accessed later with the *Searches* drop-down menu.